mlox/mlox/mlox/mlox_readme.txt

 in it, whereas in reality it's possible that the user has cleaned that plugin, which would change its size.

-- Open File: this option allows you to input a list of plugins from file, instead of from pasting them.
-See the Paste option for input formats and caveats.
+- Open File: this option allows you to input a list of plugins from a file, instead of from pasting them.
+See the Paste option above for input formats and caveats.

 - Debug: this will pop up a window containing a list of debugging output (and automatically copy the contents to a file: mlox_debug.out).
 If you run into problems with mlox, I may need you to send me this bugdump so I can figure out what happened.

 ==================================================

 o ChangeLog

+Version 0.50 - 2009/01/06
+	* Beta release.
+Documentation has been edited to be current.
+No new application functionality.

 Version 0.41 - 2009/01/05
-	* GUI - now links URLs in Messages window, and autofocuses the various text panes.
+	* GUI - now links URLs in Messages window, and auto-focuses the various text panes.
 	* now error output in GUI mode is sent to "mlox.err"

 Version 0.38 - 2008/12/30
-	* added new [SIZE] function that allows you to check the filesize of a plugin.
+	* added new [SIZE] function that allows you to check the file-size of a plugin.

 Version 0.31 - 2008/12/16
 	* added new [VER] function that allows you to check the